ale1800/YULC/README.md

 > [!CAUTION]
 **When selecting "USB", do not also connect the barrel jack!**.

-3) USB-C PD Voltage selection. **Note that these voltages are the one you are asking to the charger, not the ones you surely have on the board.** Selecting 20V, if the charger can provide them, the negotiation will end successfully, mosfets will let current flow and everything will be powered on.
+2) USB-C PD Voltage selection. **Note that these voltages are the one you are asking to the charger, not the ones you surely have on the board.** Selecting 20V, if the charger can provide them, the negotiation will end successfully, mosfets will let current flow and everything will be powered on.
 But if the charger is not able to do that, the negotiation will fail and the board will stay off.
 To help you debug that, the leds "OK" or "BAD" will lights up according to the negotiation result.
 Pay attention to what chargers you want to use.
 It should have a label with the list of voltages it can provide, so be sure to ask for that supported voltages, otherwise the negotiation will fail.
 Also consider the amount of power you need for your led strips and the power the charger can spit out.
 **Chargers with the USB-A output will not work, even selecting 5V on YULC.
 Only Type-C Power Delivery chargers are compatible**
 > [!IMPORTANT]
-Eg. If you have 5V strips like WS2812b and you want 6A at the output (so 30W), **be sure to ask the for a voltage/current combo the charger can offer that can give those 30W and the buck it to 5V through the converter to have than current you want at the output.**
+Eg. If you have 5V strips like WS2812b and you want 6A at the output (so 30W), **be sure to ask the for a voltage/current combo the charger can offer that can give those 30W and than buck it to 5V through the converter to have the current you want at the output.**

 3) This is the buck converter output regulation.
 Populate horizontally the pins according to voltage you want to have at the output.
 If your input is lower or same as the output, just do not use the buck converter and route it directly but keep it populated even if you don't use it.
 The buck IC will automatically enter in an energy save mode when the load is really small or even is not present.
 The selected output voltage can slightly decrease as the output current increase.
 The sum of the resistance of the buck converter + DC resitance of the inductor + resistance of the fuse + resistance of terminal is around 20/25mV, so expect a drop voltage of **V = 0.025 * A** (Output current).